AngryCarrot789/MemoryEngine360/README.md

 # ![](MemEngine360.Avalonia/icon-32.bmp) Memory Engine 360
-This is a remake of Cheat Engine, but for consoles (so far only Xbox 360).
+This is a remake of Cheat Engine, but for consoles.
 This project was inspired by https://github.com/XeClutch/Cheat-Engine-For-Xbox-360

 ![](MemoryEngine360_2025-06-30_00.22.07.png)